 Each share of Class A Common Stock entitles its holder to one vote, whereas each share of Class B Common Stock entitles its holder to ten votes.
 All of the shares of Class B Common Stock are held by John W. Casella, the President, Chief Executive Officer and Chairman of the Board and Douglas R. Casella, the Vice Chairman of the Board.
+Immediately following consummation of the Offering, such stockholders will beneficially own in the aggregate shares of Class B Common Stock and Class A Common Stock having approximately 51% of the outstanding voting power of the Company's Common Stock.

 The Class A Common Stock is quoted on the Nasdaq National Market under the symbol "CWST".
-On July 15, 1998, the last reported sale price of the Class A Common Stock on the Nasdaq National Market was \$28.00 per share.
+On July 21, 1998, the last reported sale price of the Class A Common Stock on the Nasdaq National Market was \$27.50 per share.
 See "Market Price of Class A Common Stock".
-All expenses of this Offering will be paid by the Company.